ivandorte/ivandorte.github.io/docs/_posts/2023-11-09-vagrant-vmware.md

 Where:

-- `--provider` flag defines which provider to run, i.e. vmware_desktop
+- `--provider` flag defines which provider to run, i.e. vmware_desktop.
-- `--provision` forces provisioning
+- `--provision` forces provisioning.

 (OPTIONAL) You can create desktop shortcuts to start and stop commands running `02-create-vm-shortcuts.ps1` via PowerShell: